bernieplug/eepelican/content/blog/bsr-vs-keyword-ranking.md

 </p>

 ###BSR, Keyword Ranking or Amazon's Choice Badge?
-<p class="Class2">Our recommendation is to focus on Keyword Ranking (<i>and goes without saying, on reviews</i>).
+<p class="Class2">Our recommendation is to focus on Keyword Ranking (<i>and it goes without saying, on reviews</i>).
 Do everything you can to optimize your listing regularly and also train the algorithm using PPC to rank your products for relevant keywords.
-This is your best shot at breaking through the "cold start" problem. </p>
+This is your best rashot at breaking through the "cold start" problem. </p>

 <p class="Class2">BSR only matters if you are at the #1 spot.
 It is the result of your efforts elsewhere and not a number that you have too much direct control over.</p>